 This third year didactic course is one credit hour.
 OPC VI is a continuation of the OPC I-V course(s) and serves to further expand and develop the world of osteopathic patient care through a multifaceted approach.
-This course consists of recorded modules and online exercises (via LifeSize Video Center and/or the AOPTIC website in addition to pre-video and post-video exams on the course management system).
+This course consists of recorded modules and online exercises (via Panopto Video Center and/or the AOPTIC website in addition to pre-video and post-video exams on the course management system).
 Essential components of the course include reinforcement of principles of medical issues incurred after graduation including but not limited to, osteopathic manipulative treatment, physicians' relationship with patients and social dilemmas in medicine, pain management, physician payment systems, substance abuse, a journal club, landmark trials and Good Samaritan laws.
+The course includes the "Capstone Course," with modules that have been developed to portray clinical encounters commonly seen by the osteopathic physician in either the outpatient, primary care, or emergency department settings.
+For additional information, see the KYCOM Clinical Rotations Handbook (page 30-31).